Preparing for a Jewish Funeral: A Guide

-It is common practice today for Jews to welcome flowers at funerals.
-Additionally, it is customary for mourners to send donations as tzedakah to a charity favored by the deceased.
+It is customary for mourners to send donations as tzedakah to a charity favored by the deceased.
 The family of the deceased might indicate in an obituary notice which specific charity they would like donations to be sent.
 If flowers are sent, the bereaved family may ask the funeral director to donate them to a hospital or nursing home following the funeral and burial.

 Clergy’s Role in the Funeral Service